GIST-NJU/RestCT/README.md

 ## Replication of Experiment

-The Swagger specfications of subject APIs, and scripts to replicate the experiments are availabe in the `exp` directory.
+The Swagger specifications of subject APIs, and scripts to replicate the experiments are available in the `exp` directory.
 Please refer to the [README](https://github.com/GIST-NJU/RestCT/blob/main/exp/README.md) file for detailed instructions.

 ## Docker Images for Artifact Evaluation

-Additional Docker images are provided to simplify the assesment of the artifact.
+Additional Docker images are provided to simplify the assessment of the artifact.
 Please refer to the [README_DOCKER](https://github.com/GIST-NJU/RestCT/blob/main/README_DOCKER.md) file for detailed instructions.